Megyn Kelly: Political affiliation

-Kelly has been a registered Independent since 2008, and told Variety in 2015 that she had voted for both Democrats and Republicans.
+Kelly has been a registered independent voter since 2008, and told Variety in 2015 that she had voted for both Democrats and Republicans.

 In April 2024, Kelly revealed that she voted for Donald Trump in the 2020 presidential election and would vote for him again in 2024 despite their turbulent relationship in the past.
-She explained that her decision was driven particularly by issues like transgender issues and cultural changes that were affecting her children.
+She explained that her decision was driven particularly by issues like transgender issues and cultural changes that she said were affecting her children.
 Kelly stated that her vote was based on principles rather than personal preference, emphasizing her desire to protect traditional values and preserve fundamental freedoms.

 In 2025, Kelly opened up about her shift in political standing over the years on The Megyn Kelly Show, stating that:

 "When I was at Fox and then for that year at NBC, I was more in the center.
 I was like definitely center-right.
 Now I think I'm pretty conservative.
 I mean, I just am now.
 I mean, the earth has shifted such that I think I have to say, yes, by today's standards, you'd call me conservative.
 But that's thanks to them.
 What they did to me, they were vicious.
 They're complete assholes.
 Their woke ideology completely radicalized me against them.
 And I love that.
 It empowered me in a way that allowed me to see the truth about them.
 That was very helpful to me.
 I wouldn't undo it if I could because it really helped me understand who I was dealing with over there."

-LGBTQ issues
+Transgender issues

-In 2023, Kelly explained that her opinion had shifted from supporting "preferred pronouns" to opposing them, citing concerns about their connection to gender-affirming care for minors.
+In 2023, Kelly said that her opinion had shifted from supporting "preferred pronouns" to opposing them, citing concerns about their connection to gender-affirming care for minors.
 She argued that such policies harmed women's rights and children's safety.
 Kelly stated she would no longer use preferred pronouns but would still approach transgender individuals with empathy.
 She also criticized the inclusion of transgender women in women's spaces and sports, as well as medical intervention for transgender youth.

-In 2024, after singer Taylor Swift endorsed Kamala Harris before the 2024 presidential election, citing her running mate Tim Walz's LGBTQ policies, Kelly criticized the endorsement during an on-stage interview with Tucker Carlson.
-She accused Swift of "alienating half her fan base" by taking a side in a hotly contested debate, adding, in reference to Walz’s LGBTQ policies, "...that is what Taylor Swift just endorsed for your children.
-So screw you, Taylor Swift."
+In 2023, Kelly referred to inclusion of transgender women in women's organizations, including sororities and women's sports teams, as "woke ideology being thrust down your throats in the name of tolerance" and called transgender women "biological men".
+She has falsely asserted that drag includes "the grooming of young children" and called transgender healthcare "a weird form of conversion therapy".